KjAeRsTuIsK/ArEnAV/README.md

 | AR @ 1 | 1.38 |

 ---

+## License

+The dataset is under the [EULA](eula.pdf).
+You need to agree and sign the EULA to access the dataset.

+The baseline Xception code [/examples/xception](/examples/xception) is under MIT Licence.
+The BA-TFD/BA-TFD+ code [/examples/batfd](/examples/batfd) is from [ControlNet/LAV-DF](https://github.com/ControlNet/LAV-DF) under CC BY-NC 4.0 Licence.

+The other parts of this project is under the CC BY-NC 4.0 license.
+See [LICENSE](LICENSE) for details.

 ## Conclusion
 ArEnAV reveals that state-of-the-art detectors **struggle badly** with cross-lingual, code-switched deepfakes (≥ 35 pp performance drop vs. monolingual benchmarks).